Trusted WordPress tutorials, when you need them most.

 WPML

-It also allows you to connect your website to third-party translation service providers.
+We like that it allows you to connect your website to third-party translation service providers.
 You can select which content needs to be translated and get it submitted directly to your website.

 For detailed instructions, see our step-by-step guide on how to create a multilingual WordPress site with WPML.

-4. Weglot
+3. Weglot

 Weglot

 You will have to use Weglot’s website to translate all your content, manage translations, and push them to your live website.
+As with TranslatePress and WPML, Weglots lets you get started using automated translations and then fine-tune them manually in its dashboard.

 Other notable features include SEO-friendly URL support, WooCommerce support, a language switcher button, third-party translation services, and more.

-Weglot uses a monthly pricing structure based on the number of languages and translated words.
+Pricing: Weglot uses a monthly pricing structure based on the number of languages and translated words.
 This may make it more expensive for you than some other multilingual WordPress plugins with a fixed yearly license.

-Pricing: Starting from €15 per month for one language and 10,000 Words.
-Their popular PRO plan supports five languages and 200,000 words for €79 per month.
+Paid plans start from $17 per month for 1 language and 10,000 Words.
+The popular Pro plan costs $87 per month and supports 5 languages and 200,000 words.

-5. MultilingualPress
+4. MultilingualPress

 MultilingualPress

 MultilingualPress takes a slightly different approach to creating multilingual websites with WordPress.
 Instead of running on a normal WordPress install, it uses the built-in WordPress multisite network for each language.
+This makes it a great option for large enterprises.

-This allows the plugin to efficiently manage content for each language while improving performance by loading one language at a time.
+This also allows the plugin to efficiently manage content for each language while improving performance by loading one language at a time.
 It comes with an easy interface to manage your translations from a single dashboard.

-It supports posts, pages, custom post types, taxonomies, and more.
 Due to its architecture, each language can be on its own subdomain, directory, or even a custom domain name.

 Pricing: Starting from $99 per year for a single multisite license.